Stratospheric Observatory for Infrared Astronomy: The telescope

-SOFIA uses a 2.5 m reflector telescope, which has an oversized, 2.7 m diameter primary mirror, as was common with most large infrared telescopes.
-The optical system uses a Cassegrain reflector design with a parabolic primary mirror and a remotely configurable hyperbolic secondary.
+SOFIA used a 2.5 m reflector telescope, which had an oversized, 2.7 m diameter primary mirror, as was common with most large infrared telescopes.
+The optical system used a Cassegrain reflector design with a parabolic primary mirror and a remotely configurable hyperbolic secondary.
 In order to fit the telescope into the fuselage, the primary was shaped to an f-number as low as 1.3, while the resulting optical layout has an f-number of 19.7.
 A flat, tertiary, dichroic mirror was used to deflect the infrared part of the beam to the Nasmyth focus where it can be analyzed.
 An optical mirror located behind the tertiary mirror was used for a camera guidance system.

-The telescope looks out of a large door in the port side of the fuselage near the airplane's tail, and initially carried nine instruments for infrared astronomy at wavelengths from 1–655 micrometres (μm) and high-speed optical astronomy at wavelengths from 0.3 to 1.1 μm.
-The main instruments were the FLITECAM, a near-infrared camera covering 1–5 μm; FORCAST, covering the mid-infrared range of 5–40 μm; and HAWC, which spans the far-infrared in the range 42–210 μm.
-The other four instruments include an optical photometer and infrared spectrometers with various spectral ranges.
-SOFIA's telescope was by far the largest ever to be placed in an aircraft.
-For each mission one interchangeable science instrument will be attached to the telescope.
+The telescope looked out of a large door in the port side of the fuselage near the airplane's tail, and initially carried nine instruments for infrared astronomy at wavelengths from 1–655 micrometres (μm) and high-speed optical astronomy at wavelengths from 0.3 to 1.1 μm.
+The main instruments were FLITECAM, a near-infrared camera covering 1–5 μm; FORCAST, covering the mid-infrared range of 5–40 μm; and HAWC, which spans the far-infrared in the range 42–210 μm.
+The other four instruments included an optical photometer and infrared spectrometers with various spectral ranges.
+During its time in service, SOFIA's telescope was by far the largest placed in an aircraft.
+For each mission one interchangeable science instrument was attached to the telescope.
 Two groups of general-purpose instruments were available.
-In addition, an investigator can also design and build a special purpose instrument.
+In addition, an investigator could also design and build a special purpose instrument.
 On April 17, 2012, two upgrades to HAWC were selected by NASA to increase the field of view with new transition edge sensor bolometer detector arrays and to add the capability of measuring the polarization of dust emission from celestial sources.